abdulrahman2015issa-dev/abdulrahman2015issa-dev/README.md

 ## 🧑‍💻 About Me

-I am a 20-year-old Python Developer dedicated to crafting clean, readable, and efficient code.
+I am a 20-year-old Python Developer focused on building clean, efficient, and logical backend systems.
-I have a deep interest in **Object-Oriented Programming (OOP)**, building scalable backend logic, and **Cybersecurity**.
+I have a deep interest in **Object-Oriented Programming (OOP)** and developing scalable software architecture.

-- 🚀 **Currently Focusing on:** Advanced Python patterns, Backend development, and Ethical Hacking.
+- 🚀 **Currently Focusing on:** Advanced Python, OOP, and Backend Architecture.
 - 🧠 **Philosophy:** "Code is poetry when it’s clean and logical."
 - 🎯 **Goal:** Evolve into a Professional Software Architect.